 How is SARS diagnosed?

-Healthcare providers may diagnose SARS based on your signs and symptoms and recent travel history.
-They may also want to know if you had a possible exposure to someone infected with SARS.
+Your healthcare provider may diagnose SARS based on your signs and symptoms and recent travel history.
+He or she may also want to know if you had a possible exposure to someone infected with the SARS virus.
 You may also need one or more of the following tests:

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your lungs.
-The pictures may show pneumonia.
-You may be given a dye to help your lungs show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- CT scan or x-ray pictures may show pneumonia.
+You may be given contrast liquid to help your lungs show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Culture or assays: Respiratory fluids may be collected, such as mucus from your throat or nose.
+- Samples may be collected, such as mucus from your throat or nose.
 A sample of your urine or bowel movement may also be sent to a lab for tests.
 These may show which germ is causing your disease and help healthcare providers plan the best treatment for you.

 How is SARS treated?